 He hath helped his servant Israel, in remembrance of his mercy;

 As he spake to our fathers, to Abraham, and to his seed for ever.

-Mary rejoices, magnifying God, being filled with "joy" knowing that this baby was not only Savior to the world but her Savior as well.
-She looks past her present circumstances and sees she is being used in God’s plan bringing redemption, mercy and “joy” into the world.
+Mary rejoices, magnifying God, being filled with joy, knowing that this baby is not only Savior to the world but her Savior as well.
+She looks past her present circumstances and sees she is being used in God’s plan bringing redemption, mercy and joy into the world.

 This article has undergone ministry review and approval.